natherman/Banderogus/README.md

-This project is for study purpuses.
+This project is exclusively for study purposes.
 You could see it in action: https://beautiful-gecko-f04bfa.netlify.app/